 \subsection{Manipulation for accurate numerical integration}

-What necessary to obtain $A(s), V(s),$ and $H(s)$, which play essential roles in the stability analysis, is to estimate the integrals numerically in Eqs.~\eqref{H_und}, \eqref{V_und}, and \eqref{A_und} as accurately as possible.
-Since $U(w)$ vanishes at the both ends of integral range, the following manipulations help us to estimate the integral numerically~\cite{arXiv:0811.2305}.
-Those who are not interested in the numerics do not have to read the rest of this section.
+What is necessary to obtain $A(s), V(s),$ and $H(s)$, which play essential roles in the stability analysis, is to estimate the integrals numerically in Eqs.~\eqref{H_und}, \eqref{V_und}, and \eqref{A_und} as accurately as possible.
+Since $U(w)$ vanishes at the both ends of integral range, the following manipulation helps us to estimate the integrals numerically~\cite{arXiv:0811.2305}.
+Those who are not interested in the numerics do not need to read the rest of this section.